tranndt/web-comp3040-APIDoc/README.md

-As part of COMP 3040 course at the University of Manitoba
+A demo of an API documentation, as part of COMP 3040 course at the University of Manitoba

 # Manitoba Population API
 We are offering a basic API which will provide polulations of towns and cities in Manitoba for a given **area** and **time period**.